Tomorrow it'll be Walter Williams, and Rush is back on Wednesday.

 What's up?

-So um I'm kind of interested to hear what a conservative point of view would be on this matter.
+So I'm kind of interested to hear what a conservative point of view would be on this matter.

 And so I've always been kind of a free market type and never liked the government interaction.

-However, now it just to me it seems like there's some good things about it.
+However, now it just, to me, it seems like there's some good things about it.

-So there are you and you do and you do not have to abandon your conservatism to feel somewhat warmly about it.
+And you do not have to abandon your conservatism to feel somewhat warmly about it.

-And if they're not telling credit card companies what their interest rates can be, but they are, for example, uh requiring 45 days of notice of interest rate increases.
+And if they're not telling credit card companies what their interest rates can be, but they are, for example, requiring 45 days of notice of interest rate increases.

 I'm not lying awake at night worrying about it.